 - Write a list of how-to tips related to something your small business sells and encourage your followers to share them on social media.

 To do: Use a statistic in your media pitch.
-The U.S. Small Business Administration has published small biz stats for all states and territories here.
+FitSmallBusiness.com published U.S. Small Business Administration 2019 lending statistics, state-by-state.
 You’ll find stats for the UK here and for Australia here.
 Can’t think of an idea to pitch?
 Rent My Brain.
 We can brainstorm story ideas and I’ll even write your pitches.

 2. Is Your Email Address a Spam Magnet?

 Twice in one week, two close friends, both CEOs, asked me to review marketing materials they had created.